Vemac RD350R: Racing record

 The car was introduced with R&D Sport for their foray into the GT500 class in 2003; the team performed poorly, finishing 20th in the standings with no points.
-It never competed for a full GT500 season again.
+Vemac would never compete for a full GT500 season again.

-Other teams such as R'Qs Motorsports and Team Nova also used the RD350R in competition.
+Other teams such as R'Qs Motor Sports and Team Nova also used the RD350R in competition.
 In later seasons, the RD350R ran with reduced power in the GT300 class through the use of air intake restrictors because the engine was too powerful.
 After the Super GT rule changes in 2012 that prohibited low-volume production cars from entering races, the RD350R (and likewise all other Vemacs) was no longer able to race in the series.
-The last team to use the RD350R, R'Qs Motorsports, replaced their RD350R with a Mercedes-Benz SLS AMG GT3 for the 2013 season.
+The last team to use the RD350R, R'Qs Motor Sports, replaced their RD350R with a Mercedes-Benz SLS AMG GT3 for the 2013 season.
 The RD350R is the only one of the Vemacs that has not won a race in Super GT.